Russia: Putin’s party wins majority in parliamentary election | DW | 20.09.2021

 But the move was thwarted.
 On Friday, Apple, Telegram and Google removed Navalny's app.

-"It will be interesting to see whether those candidates could win in some disputed districts and perhaps make a dent in United Russia's control of the Duma," DW's Moscow correspondent Emily Sherwin said.
+"It will be interesting to see whether those candidates could win in some disputed districts and perhaps make a dent in United Russia's control of the Duma," DW's Moscow correspondent Emily Sherwin said ahead of the results.

 Sherwin also noted that the Communist Party, which is traditionally loyal to the Kremlin, is polling second.

 "They've also been getting a lot of the protest vote.
-If they take a larger percentage of the votes, that could shake things up in parliament.
+If they take a larger percentage of the votes, that could shake things up in parliament," she said.

 kb, mm, jcg, ar, wd/jlw (AFP, AP, dpa, Reuters)